dmbarbour/wikilon/docs/AwelonLang.md

         abort   : e -> TX v e a
         fork    : TaskName -> TX v e a -> TX v e' ()

 I assume the monadic API is manipulated through a suitable projection, so isn't too different from conventional imperative programming.
 We can manipulate variables via imperative `read` and `write` operations.
 The `try` and `abort` operations support hierarchical transactions with strong exception safety, which simplifies partial failure and graceful degradation.
-The `fork` operation requests a one-off transaction upon commit.
-This is intended for read-fork transactions, which permit us to cache and repeat forked subtask transactions until an observed variable has changed.
 The `alloc` operation creates fresh variables.
 To avoid strong requirements for garbage-collection, the above API includes an unassigned state for variables via an optional value type.

-Process coordination is implicit.
-Deterministic repetition of a read-only or failed transaction is obviously unproductive.
-Thus, we can improve system efficiency by waiting for a change to the observed variables.
-For example, a stream processing bot might voluntarily abort when the input channel is empty or output is full.
-Compared to locks and signals, this provides a robust means to wait for arbitrary conditions and preserve system consistency.
+The `fork` operation specifies a one-off operation to attempt after we commit.
+When repeating a read-fork transaction, we can cache the forked operations and repeat them until an observed variable has changed.
+Recursively, this can gives us an incremental read-fork tree with reactive read-write loops at the leaves.
+Use of fork supports task-concurrency and multi-stage programming.

 Bots operate upon a set of environment variables `Env v`.
 Effects, such as network access, are achieved through manipulation of these variables, which are shared with the system and other bots.
 For example, we might have a system task queue.
 After we add tasks to this queue then commit, the system may process the requests.
 We might provide a filesystem-inspired state resource where bots can record state or collaborate.
 Reflective access to the dictionary may also be supported.